JithendraYella/RedBlackTrees/README.md

 4. InRange(ID1, ID2)

-Print the total count for IDs between ID1 and ID2 inclusively.
+Desc: Print the total count for IDs between ID1 and ID2 inclusively.
 Note, ID1 ≤ ID2
-  O(log n + s) where s is the number of IDs in the range.
+Time Complexity: O(log n + s) where s is the number of IDs in the range.

 5. Next(theID)